 According to the National Oceanic and Atmospheric Administration (NOAA), spring is one of two times when the Earth's axis is not pointed toward or away from the sun.
 In the Northern Hemisphere, the North Pole is tipped at its greatest angle toward the sun during the summer solstice, which occurs around June 21.
 In the Southern Hemisphere, around December 21, it is the South Pole's turn to be nearer.

 As such, in the Northern Hemisphere, astronomical spring runs from March 21 to June 21, while in the Southern Hemisphere it encompasses Sept.
 21 to Dec.
 21, though the dates may shift slightly from year to year.

 The air may lose its winter chill before the middle of March or September, though.
 Weather forecasters define meteorological spring as a three-month period based on rising temperatures.
 North of the equator, meteorological spring takes place in March, April and May, while in the south it is characterized by the months of September, October and November, according to NOAA.

+In the hemisphere that is tilted closer to the sun, temperatures become warmer.
 Warmer temperatures means the ground, which may have frozen over the winter months, grows softer and more yielding to plants.
 Spring is often marked by increased rainfall, which helps to water the infant seeds taking root in the ground.

 Animals that spent the winter in hibernation come out of their dens, while those that traveled to warmer regions return.
 Many animals give birth in the spring.
 Winter coats are shed by those that sported them, and some animals may change coloration to blend in with their new surroundings.

 The rising rainfall of spring may bring with it an increase in flooding as melting snow overwhelms rivers.
 Spring may also boast storms, as warm air from the equator combines with still-cool air farther north or south.

 A time of celebration